darichey/DataPrism/docs/_docs/guide/02_queries.md

 The last query function we'll look at is `groupMap`.
 DataPrism does not expose a traditional `groupBy` function, as a `groupMap` function maps better to DataPrism's style. `groupMap` takes two functions as arguments.
-The first one indicates what you want to group by.
-The second function does the aggregation.
-Where it gets interesting is that the result of the first function is passed into the second.
-The second parameter of the second function is the values of the query, but instead of types as `DbValue`, they are types as `Many`.
-Here are two examples.
+The first one extracts the value to group by.
+The second one performs the aggregation given both that extracted value and the values of the query which are wrapped in `Many`.
+Here are some examples.

 ```scala 3 sc-compile-with:User.scala
 import dataprism.jdbc.platform.implementations.PostgresJdbcPlatform.*